Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View from the outside of the Jeune et Jolie restaurant in Carlsbad

-Jeune et Jolie french restaurant patio for a drink and the sunset afterglow
+Jeune et Jolie – A French restaurant patio for a drink and the sunset afterglow

 📍 Google Maps | Website

-Let me remind you that there are many restaurants in Carlsbad from which you can catch incredible beach sunsets.
+Let me remind you that there are many restaurants in Carlsbad where you can catch incredible beach sunsets.
 So many Carlsbad bars also have oceanfront views and live music.

-Then, after the sunset, walk down State Street where you’ll find more spots to drink up this beach town’s nightlife.
-Some favorites include 264 Fresco, Jeune et Jolie, Beer Republic, Dini’s, Witch Creek Winery, and Campfire.
+After the sunset, walk down State Street where you’ll find more spots to drink up this beach town’s nightlife.
+Some favorites include Wildland, 264 Fresco, Little Victory Wine Bar, Jeune et Jolie, Dini’s By The Sea, and Campfire.

 Food Crawl